 How to Deal with Yellowed Keys?

 Ivory keys turn yellow naturally.
 Frequent cleaning, like alcohol wiping, may delay the yellowing process.
 To further retain the ivory keys “healthy”, keep the piano within range of a bit of natural indirect sunlight.
 Natural light does wonders for the ivory keys and will turn the ivory back to its natural white.
 However, the caution here is to avoid direct sunlight on the keys.
-The heat will eventually melt and weaken the glue, and also may crack the ivory itself.
+The heat will eventually melt and weaken the glue and may also crack the ivory itself.

 Are Ivory Piano Keys Worthy?